karinnao/A-B-Test/README.md

 ## 2. Hypothesis

-The development team added the ability for users to fill in payment details via **Google Pay** (Android/Chrome) or **Apple Pay** (iOS/Safari) instead of manual card entry.
+The development team added the ability for users to fill in payment details via Google Pay or Apple Pay instead of manual card entry.

-**We believe** that this reduction in checkout friction will:
+**Hypothesis:** Reduction in checkout friction will:
 - increase `add_payment_info / session` by **2%**, and, as a result,
 - increase `begin_checkout / session` by **2%**.

-Note: `begin_checkout` can occur without `add_payment_info`, so a lift in the primary metric without a proportional lift in the secondary metric (or vice versa) was considered a plausible, valid outcome — not a contradiction.
+Note: `begin_checkout` can occur without `add_payment_info`, so a lift in the primary metric without a proportional lift in the secondary metric (or vice versa) was considered a plausible, valid outcome — not a contradiction

 ## 3. Variants